-(g) Street offsets.
+- (f) Street offsets.
 Where there is an offset in the alignment of a street across an intersection, the offset of the centerlines may not be less than 125 feet.
-Staff may reduce this requirement based on analysis of safety and operational conditions.
+Staff may reduce this requirement based on analysis of safety and operational conditions. - (g) Cul-de-sac.
+Cul-de-sacs and other permanently dead-end streets are allowed only where no feasible alternative has been documented.

-- (h) Cul-de-sac.
 No cul-de-sacs are permitted in transit station areas.
-Where no other feasible alternative exists, cul-de-sacs or other permanently dead-end streets shall not be longer than the preferred street spacing in Section 20-23 (b)(2)a. above.
-The distance of a cul-de-sac shall be measured from the centerline intersection to the center point of the cul-de-sac.
-The cul-de-sac shall be terminated by a circular right-of-way not less than 80 feet in diameter (100 feet with open ditches in the county).
-Alternate turnaround designs as accepted by the city engineer may be considered.
-Flag lots along the turnaround portion of the cul-de-sac shall not be used as a way to minimize the length of the cul-de-sac.
-Where a vehicular connection is impractical and limited additional connections exist, or when environmental conditions make a vehicular connection impractical, a pedestrian and bicycle connection through the cul-de-sac may be required. - (i) Half streets.
+Cul-de-sacs shall not be longer than the preferred street spacing in Table 1 "Preferred Street Spacing".
+Flag lots along the turnaround portion of the cul-de-sac shall not

+- be used as a way to minimize the length of the cul-de-sac.
+Where a vehicular connection is impractical and limited additional connections exist, or when environmental conditions make a vehicular connection impractical, a pedestrian and bicycle connection through the cul-de-sac may be required. - (h) Half streets.
 New half streets are allowed only where the dual objectives of achieving a network of streets and ensuring the burden of creating streets is reasonably shared among property owners are achieved.
+This determination shall be made by city staff based on the configuration of parcel boundaries and the anticipated impact of future extension and completion of the half street on the viability of the adjacent parcels.
 No new half streets are allowed for single-family residential development.
 Where a half street (partially improved) exists, adjacent development shall complete the street.
 A half street must be constructed to a minimum of one half the width of the appropriate local street.
-Where more than one half of the width is constructed, sufficient right-of-way must be dedicated to contain the constructed portion of the street. - (j) Traffic calming.
-One slow point per block is required for new local streets.
-This requires meeting the following two conditions: - (1) Provide at least one pair of midblock curb extensions, as described in the Charlotte Land Development Standards Manual, or another approved slow point, for any residential wide or office/commercial wide local streets exceeding the maximum block length. - (2) Where block lengths exceed the maximum, the developer must consult with City staff about the possible use of other traffic calming devices as available in the Charlotte Land Development Standards Manual or as approved by the City Engineer. - (k) Parking, pedestrian, green zone design.
+Where more than one half of the width is constructed, sufficient right-of-way must be dedicated to contain the constructed portion of the street. - (i) Traffic calming.
+Wherever a street exceeds the maximum block length, the following conditions shall apply: - (1) For residential wide or office/commercial wide, provide at least one pair of midblock curb extensions, as described in the Charlotte Land Development Standards Manual, or another approved slow point. - (2) For all other street types, the developer must consult with City staff about the possible use of other traffic calming devices as available in the Charlotte Land Development Standards Manual or as approved by the City Engineer. - (j) Parking, pedestrian, green zone design.
 While a common design for parking, pedestrian, and green zones on both sides of a street is preferred, there may be instances where opposite sides of a street contain significantly different land uses.
 Where such instances are located parallel to a thoroughfare, city staff may approve the design of each side of the roadway separately with regard to the parking, pedestrian, and green zones.
-Streets that extend perpendicular to a thoroughfare shall be designed for the most intense adjacent land use. - (l) Collector street designation.
+Streets that extend perpendicular to a thoroughfare shall be designed for the most intense adjacent land use. - (k) Collector street designation.
 If a street is designated on the adopted Collector Street Map dated November 27, 2000, or meets at least two of the criteria, the street will be designated as a collector street and must be built to the appropriate standard. - (1) The street intersects directly with a thoroughfare and provides access to an area with an overall density of one dwelling unit per acre, or provides access to more than 125 dwelling units. - (2) The street by its general configuration, in relationship to the existing development of the area, in effect serves a collector function. - (3) The street serves as a primary access to a significant nonresidential, institutional or recreational land use, as well as access to a residential area.